KhoaLiang/MuaHeXanhOnline/README.md

-# Software
+# ADVANCED SOFTWARE TECHNOLOGY
-This is backend of Mua He Xanh Online Project
+This is source backend for project: "Mua He Xanh Online Register System"

+## Vision
+We would like to have a tool to help coordinate between universites and the local...

 # How to run project
 1. Git clone